Japanese painting: Kamakura period (1185–1333)

 These genres continued on through Kamakura period Japan.
-This style of art was greatly exemplified in the painting titled "Night Attack on the Sanjo Palace" for it was full of vibrate colors, details, and a great visualization from a novel titled the "Heiji Monogatari".
+This style of art was greatly exemplified in the painting titled Night Attack on the Sanjo Palace, a piece full of vibrant colors, details, and a great visualization from a novel titled the Heiji Monogatari.
 E-maki of various kinds continued to be produced; however, the Kamakura period was much more strongly characterized by the art of sculpture, rather than painting.
-The Kamakura period extended from the end of the twelfth through the fourteenth century.
+"The Kamakura period extended from the end of the twelfth through the fourteenth century.
 It was a time of art works, such as paintings, but mainly sculptures that brought a more realistic visual of life and its aspects at the time.
 In each of these statues many life-like traits were incorporated into the production of making them.
-Many sculptures included noses, eyes, individual fingers, and other details that were new to the sculpture place in art.
+Many sculptures included noses, eyes, individual fingers, and other details that were new to the sculpture place in art."

 As most of the paintings in the Heian and Kamakura periods are religious in nature, the vast majority are by anonymous artists.
-But there is one artist who is known for his perfection in this new Kamakura period art style.
-His name was Unkei, and he eventually mastered this sculpturing art form and opened his own school called Kei School.
-As time went with this era, "there were the revival of still earlier classical styles, the importation of new styles from the Continent and, in the second half of the period, the development of unique Eastern Japanese styles centering around the Kamakura era".
+One artist known for his perfection in this new Kamakura period art style was Unkei, and he eventually mastered this sculpturing art form and opened his own school called Kei School.
+As this era went on, "there were the revival of still earlier classical styles, the importation of new styles from the Continent and, in the second half of the period, the development of unique Eastern Japanese styles centering around the Kamakura era".